-1. Proposal
+2. Proposal

-- 1.1 The Trading Standards Service's core function is to build a safe, fair and legal marketplace for Norfolk, helping businesses to succeed and safeguarding communities.
-Our three priorities are: - Enabling economic growth by providing support for businesses and ensuring a level playing field by tackling the most serious illegal trading - Safeguarding communities and vulnerable people by engaging with communities and businesses to build resilience to scams and rogue traders - Protecting public safety, health and well-being and ensuring trading is legal, honest and fair. - 1.2 For a number of years, Trading Standards has provided information and support to Norfolk communities to protect them from scams by raising their awareness of them.
-This work is embedded in the Service's delivery of safeguarding and protection of Norfolk residents.
-It has involved supporting and leading community events; delivering training; raising awareness through partners, media and organisations; and supporting the most vulnerable in our communities who have fallen victim to scams.
+- 2.1 A core function of Adult Social Care is to build a safe, fair and legal marketplace for Norfolk, helping businesses to succeed and safeguarding communities.
+Our three priorities are: - a) Enabling economic growth by providing support for businesses and ensuring a level playing field by tackling the most serious illegal trading - b) Safeguarding communities and vulnerable people by engaging with communities and businesses to build resilience to scams and rogue traders - c) Protecting public safety, health and well-being and ensuring trading is legal, honest and fair - 2.2 Adult Social Care staff provide information and support to Norfolk communities to protect them from scams by raising their awareness of them.
+While there is a level of awareness about scams and the impact these have on users of adult social care services among adult social care staff but is by no means universal. - 2.3 Other departments with Norfolk County Council have also been taken forward this work.
+For example, Norfolk Trading Standards (NTS) have organised community events; delivering training; raising awareness through partners, media and organisations; and supporting the most vulnerable in our communities who have fallen victim to scams.
 This is often in conjunction with a Community Champion partner.
-The Service has provided a weekly email alert service for a number of years; whereby scam alerts are sent to a large database of both consumers and businesses.
-The Service is currently developing better ways to engage with the business community to protect traders from scams specifically aimed at them. - 1.3 The National Trading Standards (NTS) Scams Team is urging communities to 'Take a Stand Against Scams.'
+In addition NTS provides a weekly email alert service for a number of years; whereby scam alerts are sent to a large database of both consumers and businesses. - 2.4 The National Trading Standards (NTS) Scams Team is urging communities to 'Take a Stand Against Scams.'
 This is achieved by people being equipped with the knowledge and skills to recognise scam communications, advertising and mailing.
 The community is then able to take local action to protect their more vulnerable members from becoming victims.
-The national launch of the Friends Against Scams initiative took place in 2016.
-Norfolk Trading Standards committed to this initiative in early 2017 through promoting and delivering the Friends Against Scams training, with the aim of 600 Norfolk people becoming a friend by the end of this current service year. - 1.4 The objective of the Norfolk Against Scams Partnership (NASP) will be that the council will take the lead in bringing together organisations from the public and private sectors, the voluntary sector, community groups, and individuals in the county; to raise a concerted heightened awareness of scams.
+The national launch of the Friends Against Scams initiative took place in 2016 and has been supported by Norfolk Trading Standards (NTS).
+NTS committed to this initiative in early 2017 through promoting and delivering the Friends Against Scams training, with the aim of 600 Norfolk people becoming a friend by the end of this current service year. - 2.5 A number of the Members of Adult Social Care Committee have positively supported this work and helped to promote the Scam Awareness Popup Advice shops. - 2.6 The objective of the Norfolk Against Scams Partnership (NASP) will be that the council will take the lead in bringing together organisations from the public and private sectors, the voluntary sector, community groups, and individuals in the county; to raise a concerted heightened awareness of scams.
 This will increase the understanding by communities of the various types of mass marketing scams being experienced by many residents and will help to protect the people who are vulnerable to them.
 Each organisation will be asked to sign up to a Charter, indicating their willingness to work together in the partnership.
 The NASP will work with charter partners to share key messages and try to avoid duplication.
-In supporting this partnership working, the Council will encourage Friends Against Scams training across all NCC employees and the council will support its Members to (voluntarily) become Scambassadors in their divisions. - 1.5 The formation of a Norfolk Against Scams Partnership (NASP) would be a decisive step in Norfolk Taking a Stand Against Scams and would demonstrate the Council's commitment to the Friends Against Scams initiative.
+In supporting this partnership working, the Council will encourage Friends Against Scams training across all NCC employees and the council will support its Members to (voluntarily) become Scambassadors in their divisions.

+2.7 The formation of a Norfolk Against Scams Partnership (NASP) would be a decisive step in Norfolk Taking a Stand Against Scams and would demonstrate the Council's commitment to the Friends Against Scams initiative.

-2. Evidence
+3. Evidence